All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is GHK-Cu safe?

 GHK-Cu is generally well-tolerated in clinical studies.
 Side effects are typically mild and may include injection site reactions.
-However, safety depends on proper dosing, quality compounding, and medical supervision.
+But safety depends on proper dosing, quality compounding, and medical supervision.
 Always work with a licensed provider.

 How is GHK-Cu administered?